Social housing dwellings

 Data were not available for Indigenous community housing dwellings.

-At June 2022, most public housing dwellings were a separate house (37%), flat, unit or apartment (35%) or semi-detached, townhouse, etc. (27%).
-In comparison, the vast majority of SOMIH dwellings were a separate house (82%), followed by a relatively small proportion of semi-detached, townhouse etc. (15%).
-This pattern of SOMIH dwelling types likely reflects the location of dwellings and the target group.
-More than half of all community housing dwellings were a flat, unit or apartment (52%), followed by a separate house (30%) (Figure DWELLINGS.4; Table DWELLINGS.9).
+Dwelling types vary across public housing, community housing and SOMIH programs.
+At June 2021, most public housing dwellings were a separate house (37%), flat, unit or apartment (35%) or semi-detached, townhouse, etc. (27%).
+In comparison, the vast majority of SOMIH dwellings were a separate house (82%), followed by a relatively small proportion of semi-detached, townhouse etc (14%).
+The pattern of SOMIH’s dwelling types is likely a reflection of the location of these dwellings and the target group.
+More than half of community housing dwellings were a flat, unit or apartment (51%), followed by a separate house (30%) (Figure DWELLINGS.4; Table DWELLINGS.10).

-- There was an increase in the proportion of flat, unit or apartment type dwellings in community housing; from 43% in 2012 to 52% in 2022.
+- There was an increase in the proportion of flat, unit or apartment type dwellings in community housing since 2012; from 43% of dwellings in 2012 to 51% in 2021.

 Number of bedrooms

-Figure DWELLINGS.4: Dwelling type and number of bedrooms by social housing program, at June 2012 to 2022.
+Figure DWELLINGS.4: Dwelling type and number of bedrooms by social housing program, at 30 June 2012 to 2021.
 This figure consists of two sections with both showing a vertical stacked bar chart of social housing program.
-The first section shows a comparison of the number of dwellings by dwelling type across social housing programs from 2012 to 2022.
-In 2022, the most common dwelling type in both public housing (110,000) and SOMIH (11,700) were separate houses, while for community housing the most common dwelling were flats, units, or apartments (55,300).
+The first section shows a comparison of the number of dwellings by dwelling type across social housing programs from 2012 to 2021 In 2021, the most common dwelling type in both public housing (111,100) and SOMIH (12,100) were separate houses, while for community housing the most common dwelling were flats, units, or apartments (51,800).
 The second section shows a comparison of dwellings by number of bedrooms across social housing programs.
-In 2022, 3 bedroom dwellings were the most common number of bedrooms for public housing (106,000), SOMIH (8,400) and Indigenous community housing (6,600).
-In contrast, the most common number of bedrooms in community housing (39,800) dwellings were 2 bedrooms.
+In 2021, 3 bedroom dwellings were the most common number of bedrooms for public housing (107,500), SOMIH (8,600) and Indigenous community housing (6,500).
+In contrast, the most common number of bedrooms in community housing (35,700) dwellings were 2 bedrooms, in 2021.

-Community housing and Indigenous community housing dwellings are managed by non-government organisations.
-At June 2022 there were (Table DWELLINGS.11):
+Community housing and Indigenous community housing dwellings are managed by non-government providers.
+There is some variation between the number of dwellings on average providers manage.

-- Around 520 community housing providers across Australia, a decrease from 531 providers the previous year.
-The majority (71% or 370) of these providers managed less than 50 dwellings.
+At June 2021, there were around 531 community housing providers across Australia.
+The majority (73% or 385 providers) of these providers managed less than 50 dwellings.

-- Over 200 Indigenous community housing providers.
-Nearly half of these providers managed fewer than 20 dwellings (Table DWELLINGS.11).
+At June 2021, there were around 200 Indigenous community housing providers.
+New South Wales had the highest number of Indigenous community housing providers (over 100 organisations).
+Most of these providers managed fewer than 20 dwellings (Table DWELLINGS.12).

 ABS (Australian Bureau of Statistics) (2021) ‘Australian Statistical Geography Standard (ASGS) Edition 3’, ABS Website, accessed on 29 April 2022.